ScyPyna/ENTWINE-Lab/Wiki/01_Lab/Protocols/README.md

 ### 🛠️ Materials

-• agar slant
+• agar slant;

-• sterile Erlenmeyer flask (*appropriate volume*: the working volume should not exceed approximately 50–70% of the total flask capacity, in order to allow adequate aeration and prevent oxygen limitation)
+• sterile Erlenmeyer flask;
+(*appropriate volume*: the working volume should not exceed approximately 50–70% of the total flask capacity, in order to allow adequate aeration and prevent oxygen limitation)

-• cellulose lid to close the flask
+• cellulose lid to close the flask;

-• sterile TAP medium
+• sterile TAP medium;

-• sterile polystyrene inoculating 1 μL loops
+• sterile polystyrene inoculating 1 μL loops.

 ### ⚙️ Procedure

 1. Work under the laminar flow hood.

 2. Open the agar slant carefully.